There have been significant changes to welfare benefits as part of the welfare reforms.

 There are circumstances when you can retain the family premium:

 - if you move from an out of work benefit to an in-work benefit

 - if you reach pensionable age and receive a guaranteed element of Pension Credit

 Restriction to two child limit

-From 6 April 2017 if you claim Housing Benefit with a minimum of two children in your household and then have a further child, you will only be allowed the personal allowance for two children, not three, when working out your Housing Benefit entitlement.
+If you have claimed Housing Benefit with a minimum of two children in your household and then have a further child, you will only be allowed the personal allowance for two children, not three, when working out your Housing Benefit entitlement.
 The personal allowance will increase if you are awarded Child Tax Credits for three children.